-André Marini is an associate in the International Arbitration practice.
+André Marini is a senior associate in the International Arbitration practice.

 He has represented private and State-owned companies in commercial arbitrations under the Rules of the ICC and the Arbitration Centre of the Portuguese Chamber of Commerce and Industry.
 His experience includes disputes in the oil & gas, renewable energy, retail, defense and telecoms sector.

 He has also represented companies in proceedings brought before French courts to seek the annulment of arbitration awards.

 Recent or pending arbitrations and litigations on which André Marini has worked include the representation of: